ekutner/home-connect-hass/README.md

 1. The esiest way to install the integration is using HACS.
 Just click the button bellow and follow the instructions:
   [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=ekutner&repository=home-connect-hass)
-2. Nagivate to https://my.home-assistant.io/ and make sure the Home Assistant Instance is configured correctly to point to your local Home Assistant instance.
+2. Navigate to https://my.home-assistant.io/ and make sure the Home Assistant Instance is configured correctly to point to your local Home Assistant instance.
 3. Power on all your appliances.
 4. Turn **OFF** the wifi on your phone and make sure all the appliances are operational in the Home Connect mobile app.
 5. In your Home Assistant instance navigate to Settings -> Devices & Services then clieck the "Add Integration" button.
 Search for "Home Connect Alt" and install it.